techteam25/JobPostings/backend/src/db/README.md

 The database schema is defined in the `schema/` directory:
 - `users.ts`: User accounts and authentication
-- `jobs.ts`: Job postings and applications
+- `jobsDetails.ts`: Job postings and applications

 ## Database Commands